WallarooLabs/blog.wallaroolabs.com/content/post/dynamic-tracing-pony-python.md

 * What are some scenarios where dynamic tracing can be most useful?
 * A brief survey of some of the dynamic tracing tools available.
-* A demonstration of what those tools can tell us about applications written in Pony, Python, and both languages together in a Wallaroo application.
+* A demonstration of what those tools can tell us about applications written in Pony, Python, and both languages together in a [Wallaroo application][hello-wallaroo].
 * Please don't miss
 [Appendix A](#appendix-a-dynamic-tracing-resources-for-further-study),
 with over 20 references to find more information about dynamic